 Has the designer provided design philosophy statements considering any engineering assumptions and constraints?

-Has the designer considered future demolition or dis-assembly?
+Has the designer considered future demolition, dis-assembly or integration into new/upgraded schemes (e.g. converting D3M to smart motorway or D2AP to expressway)?

-Appendix B excellence– Do we still want these tables and if so how will they be used – they are very unworldly currently in defining CDF delivery
+Appendix B – Safety excellence matrix